Akonisunderrated/Akonisunderrated/README.md

 Data Analyst
 ------------

-I have made several desktop apps for automation and efficiency in my work, using python🐍 Including GIU with CTK, and automated windows service.
+I have made several desktop apps for automation and efficiency in my work, using python🐍 Including GUI with CTK, and automated windows service.
 One of my apps is estimated to save the company 360 hours per year ⚡ By simply making it easier to find files quickly.

 * 🌍  I'm based in Oslo, Norway